ReconfigureIO/UX/docs/source/tutorial_4_graphs.rst

 .. note::
    ``reco graph gen`` will generate content for every function that reaches our compiler, so some pages in the output may be for functions you haven't used.

-There are various node types, which we will look at below, connected by lines of varying color.
+There are various **node** types, which we will look at below, connected by lines of varying color.
 The black lines represent control circuits, stop, go etc., so there's no data flowing there.
 The colored lines distinguish unique data widths.

-Each node has *ports* for connectivity.
-Input *ports* are at the top and output *ports* at the bottom.
+Each node has **ports** for connectivity.
+Input ports are at the top and output ports at the bottom.
 Some node types will have multiple inputs or outputs depending on their function.

 Node types
 ^^^^^^^^^^
-**Operator** – The most fundamental node type is the *operator*, which is responsible for operating on data.
-Anywhere you would use an arithmetic or logical operator in Go, you can expect it to be represented as an *Operator* node in Teak.
+**Operator** – The most fundamental node type is the operator.
+As you might expect, it's responsible for operating on data.
+Anywhere you would use an arithmetic or logical operator in Go, you can expect it to be represented as an operator node in Teak.

 .. figure:: operator.png
    :align: center
    :width: 40%

-**Latch** – A *latch* is inserted in the Teak model to break up operations into manageable chunks for the FPGA circuitry.
+**Latch** – A latch is inserted in the Teak model to break up operations into manageable chunks for the FPGA circuitry.
 A latch introduces a 1 clock delay into the system.
-Latches hold data, allowing *operators* to pass data between each other.
+Latches hold data, allowing operators to pass data between each other.

 .. figure:: Latch.png
    :align: center
    :width: 40%

-**Fork** – A *fork* indicates a split in the circuit.
+**Fork** – A fork indicates a split in the circuit.
 Forks are important for concurrency, because they can pass data to two or more nodes at the same time.

 .. figure:: Fork.png
    :align: center
    :width: 40%

-**Join** – A *join* shows where data/control paths are synchronized and concatenated.
+**Join** – A join shows where data/control paths are synchronized and concatenated.

 .. figure:: Join.png
    :align: center
    :width: 40%

-**Steer** – A *steer* takes a single input and sends to multiple outputs, choosing based on the input control value assigned to the data.
+**Steer** – A steer takes a single input and sends to multiple outputs, choosing outputs is based on the input control value assigned to the data.
 They act as data-dependent de-multiplexers.

 .. figure:: Steer.png
    :align: center
    :width: 40%

-**Merge** – A *merge* multiplexes multiple, concurrent input data or control streams on a first-come-first-served basis.
+**Merge** – A merge multiplexes multiple, concurrent input data or control streams on a first-come-first-served basis.

 .. figure:: Merge.png
    :align: center
    :width: 40%

-**Arbitrate** – An *arbiter* uses a scheduling algorithm to decide the order it passes on its independent inputs.
+**Arbitrate** – An arbiter uses a scheduling algorithm to decide the order it passes on its independent inputs.

 .. figure:: Arbitrate.png
    :align: center